guergana/equalitie-nodeJs-echo-server/README.md

 # To sign an app for windows please use the following guide

 [https://lessons.livecode.com/m/4071/l/1306746-how-do-i-sign-a-windows-app](https://lessons.livecode.com/m/4071/l/1306746-how-do-i-sign-a-windows-app).
 Note that the ´Signtool´ command at the end must be run also from the Powershell.

+# Downloading the binaries

+The binaries can be found in the `/packaged-files` folder.

++ `index-linux` is the linux binary.
++ `index-win.exe` is the unsigned windows executable file.
++ `sea-signed.rar` is a compressed file contaning a signed executable file for windows.